SECONDED NATIONAL EXPERT – STATISTICS

 Eligible candidates will be evaluated on the basis of the following criteria:

-- At least fouryears professional experience gained after the award of the relevant qualification and at a suitable level corresponding to performance of tasks as defined under section 2.2;
+- At least seven years of professional experience gained after the award of the relevant qualification and at a suitable level corresponding to performance of tasks as defined under section 2.2,

-- evident organisational skills, including the ability to manage priorities, work under pressure and reaching tight deadlines;
+- evident organisational skills, including the ability to manage priorities, work under pressure and meet tight deadlines.

 4. Selection procedure and application